Why and How to Hire the Best Real Estate CPA

 - Does the CPA offer a secure portal to transfer sensitive files back and forth?
 Tax documents contain a lot of personally identifiable information (social security numbers, adjusted gross income, etc.) via regular email.
 Stolen identities can wreak havoc on your personal and professional lives for years

 - How proactive are you with tax planning and how to your tax planning services work?

 - Are you able to file tax returns for all state and local governments in the country?

-- If you previously had a failed relationship with another CPA, be upfront with your new prospective CPA about why it failed
+- If you previously had a failed relationship with another real estate CPA, be upfront with your new prospective CPA about why it failed.

-- What is expect of me as a client?
+- What is expected of me as a client?
 Expectations should be set early and communicated clearly

 - May I have some references?
 No matter how great the interview goes, always ask for references in order to make sure they are legitimate.